jdegand/link-sharing-app-frontend/README.md

 - Preview route -> need to make URL unique
 - Use copy-to-clipboard functionality for sharing the preview link -> directive?
 - ViewChild typing
+- Handle failed submit -> need to loop through controls and mark them as touched or dirty

 ## Useful Resources